The best Labor Day deals at Walmart right now | CNN Underscored

 Laptops

-Another great choice is the Lenovo Flex Touchscreen Chromebook ($249, originally $279; walmart.com), which is like a laptop and tablet in one.
-And for something more powerful, the Lenovo Legion 5 ($899, originally $999; walmart.com) is a gamer favorite and boasts 1,700 five-star ratings.
+Another great choice is the Lenovo Flex Touch-Screen Chromebook ($249, originally $279; walmart.com), which is like a laptop and tablet in one.
+And for something more powerful, the Lenovo Legion 5 ($899, originally $999; walmart.com) is a gamer favorite and boasts 1,700 5-star ratings.

 Outdoors